catzy007/catzy007.github.io/posts/2023-04-06-large-language-model-and-artificial-intelligence/content.md

 [Sparks of Artificial General Intelligence: Early experiments with GPT-4](https://arxiv.org/pdf/2303.12712.pdf)

-With great power comes great responsibility.
-This is what AI scientist face right now on one side, it is great to see progress in AI on the other side, what if one day this fully-fledged AI system existed.
+With great power comes great responsibility, this is what AI scientist face right now.
+On one side, it is great to see progress in AI.
+On the other side, what if one day this fully-fledged AI system existed.
 The problem is that currently no one knows how this Large Language Model capable of doing what they can right now nor even predict and control their behavior.
 This become an interesting topic and Open Letter is created